missakation/proximie-feed/README.md

 ### NRWL Workspace
-A NRWL workspace contains one or all of you Angular projects and libraries.
-It creates a monorepo for your applications domains.
+The project has been built on top of Nx workspace.
 Nx helps add extra layer of tooling that can help manage your enterprise applications.

 ## Getting Started